What Does an Animal Scientist Do?

 Animal scientists study a variety of domestic animal species and frequently work with livestock to understand the biological and chemical processes by which the animals grow.
 Animal scientists play a key role in maintaining and improving the quality and quantity of the country's food supply.

 They may also be more research-oriented, working in zoological fields or specific veterinary fields to help preserve the health and welfare of animals in the wild and in captivity.
-They may focus their interest on specific areas such as reproduction, nutrition, genetics, or development.
+They may focus their interest on specific areas such as reproduction, nutrition, genetics (animal geneticists), or development.

 Animal Scientist Duties & Responsibilities

 The duties of an animal scientist may vary based on whether they are involved in education, research, regulation, or production.
 Some animal scientist positions are primarily administrative, while others offer the opportunity to work with animals in a hands-on capacity:

 - Academia: Animal scientists are responsible for teaching undergraduate and graduate courses, supervising student lab work, and conducting and publishing their own research studies.
 Publishing research is of great importance to college professors, as they seek to secure tenure at an educational institution.

 - Research: Animal scientists may be responsible for designing research studies, providing basic care for animal subjects, supervising lab assistants, collecting data, analyzing results, and publishing results in peer-reviewed trade journals or corporate reports.

 - Regulatory agencies: Animal scientists work for regulatory agencies—in state and federal government roles—and may be involved with health inspections of farm production facilities, dairies, and feedlots.
 These scientists ensure that such production facilities operate in accordance with health codes and humane treatment laws.